ax-va/Pytest-Okken-2022/15--building-plugins/15-5--testing-plugin-with-pytester-and-tox.md

 https://tox.wiki/en/4.20.0/user_guide.html#generative-environment-list

 There is no need to install the pytest plugin in the virtual environment.
-Tox will install the plugin for each test environment.
+Tox will install the plugin in each test environment.
 ```unix
 $ source venv_plugin/bin/activate
 $ pip install tox